-It is important to consider the differences between intervention and treatment, but to also to realize that both are needed for a successful recovery.
-Drug Intervention Programs NJ considers intervention a procedure where friends and family persuade a family member, friend, or loved one to go to a rehab facility so they can defeat their substance dependency.
-An intervention is NOT therapy, and might not be enough to convince an addict stop using drugs or alcohol.
+It is important to consider the differences between intervention and treatment, but also to realize that both are needed for a successful recovery.
+Our program in the Newark, NJ area considers intervention a procedure where friends and family persuade a family member, friend, or loved one to go to a rehab facility so they can defeat their substance dependency.
+An intervention is NOT therapy, and might not be enough to convince an addict to stop using drugs or alcohol.
 For the best results, the addict should learn about the illness of substance abuse, the best way to maintain long term recovery, and what triggers their need to abuse drugs or alcohol.
-All of these important lessons and more can be found at treatment centers like Intervention Center Newark.
-Intervention Center Newark, NJ recommends that an addict enter into a rehab program on the very same day as their intervention.
+Our treatment center in the Newark, New Jersey area recommends that an addict enters into a rehab program on the very same day as their intervention.

-For Immediate Assistance, Call Addiction Intervention Services Today!
+For Immediate Assistance Call Our Treatment Center Today!

 It is a troubling or scary experience to watch a friend suffer and struggle with substance addiction.
-Sometimes, an intervention is as easy as asking the person to stop their habits, but usually it requires a planned, intense effort by friends and family.
+Sometimes, an intervention is as easy as asking the person to stop their habits, but usually, it requires a planned, intense effort by friends and family.
 To locate an interventionist, locate a rehab program, or discuss substance abuse in general, call Detox Rehabilitation Programs.
-In order to get a friend the assistance they so urgently require, call 862-220-4448 now!
+If you or someone you love is in the Newark, NJ area, and are in need of services such as detox, inpatient rehab, residential treatment, intensive outpatient give us a call at (862) 289-7810 now!